California Workers' Compensation Law: The Basics (2026)

 Penalties for Employer Non-Compliance With California Workers’ Comp Laws

 California workers’ compensation law imposes steep penalties on employers without proper coverage.
-Employers who violate the law could owe up to $100,000 in fines and spend up to a year in jail.
+Employers found to be in violation of the law could owe up to $100,000 in fines and spend up to a year in jail.

 Dispute Resolution & Appeals Process Under State Law